healmasud/react-music-player/README.md

 # React Music player

-A full featured music player build with React and Sass.
+This is a full-featured music player built with React and Sass.
+The music player offers basic functionality and an entire library section where users can choose and skip to different music of their taste.

 Ongoing project.